miguelRivero/Document_List/README.md

 Each document shows its creation date in a user-friendly relative format below the version number.

-### 3. UX Note: Add Document Button & List Behavior
+### 3. UX Design Decisions

+**Fixed Add Button & Scrollable List**

-I understood that documents added via notifications should appear at the top of the list.
-This led me to design the UI with a fixed "Add document" button and a scrollable document list.
-This approach ensures that new documents are always visible immediately, and the add action is always accessible, making the interface more user friendly.
-I guess in a production environment, a pagination could be a good option.
+Based on the requirement that new documents (from WebSocket notifications) should appear at the top of the list, I implemented a fixed "Add Document" button with a scrollable document container.
+This design ensures:

+- **Immediate visibility** of new documents without requiring user scroll
+- **Persistent accessibility** of the add document button regardless of list length

+## Possible Future Features

+### Offline Support

+Enable seamless offline functionality through a combination of Service Workers (for caching), IndexedDB (for local storage), and sync queues (for conflict resolution when reconnecting).

+### Enhanced Search & Filtering

+Implement full-text search, advanced filtering by date/contributor/attachments, and saved filter presets.

+### Pagination or Lazy Loading

+Handle large datasets efficiently by loading and displaying data progressively, improving performance and user experience with techniques like virtual scrolling or chunked API requests.

 ## How to Run the App